We are still working to obtain content for your car, however the video above is believed to have similar characteristics as your car.

 If you add too much oil to your Optima, you will need to remove some by loosening the drain plug underneath your engine - check out our video on how to change your oil & oil filter to see how to remove the excess oil.

-Odd electrical problems that come out of nowhere can often signify a blown engine fuse - check and change yours here!2004 Kia Optima EX 2.7L V6
+Burnt out brake lights increase your chance of getting rear ended - check and change yours today2004 Kia Optima EX 2.7L V6